Quick Verdict

 How it happens: The automation works during testing, so error handling is deprioritized.

 What it costs: Silent failures.
 The automation stops working, nobody knows, and the downstream consequences compound before anyone notices.
-In Case Study A above, this manifested as 3 clients with outdated dashboards — a reputational cost that is difficult to quantify but very real.
+In the illustrative Case Study A above, this manifested as multiple clients with outdated dashboards, a reputational cost that is difficult to quantify but very real.
+Forrester’s TEI research identifies absent error governance as a primary reason automation implementations underperform their modeled ROI.5

 The fix: Every production automation should have at minimum: a notification (email or Slack) when it fails, and a log of what ran and when.